alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-12-05-copyrights-on-tapes.md

 lang: en
 category: [transaction,fatwas]
 note: true
-excerpt: "It is not permissible for a person to make copies of software programs protected by copyright unless the person obtains permission from the owner of these programs."
+summary: "It is not permissible for a person to make copies of software programs protected by copyright unless the person obtains permission from the owner of these programs."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz